roquentyn/roquentyn/README.md

-Neuroscience Student at University of Trieste
+- Neuroscience Student at University of Trieste.
-A girl of many interests, but just curious.
+-